cristeab/dvbplayer/README.md

 ![DVB Player Screenshot](dvbplayer.png)

-The channels are read from /etc/mplayer/channels.conf file that must be generated using dvb-t_scanner utility (https://github.com/cristeab/dvb-t_scanner).
-Double click a channel name on the list to start playing, double click again to stop playing the current channel. mplayer is started with the following arguments: mplayer -ao sdl dvb://"channel name"
+The channels are read from /etc/mplayer/channels.conf file that must be generated using [dvb-t_scanner utility](https://github.com/cristeab/dvb-t_scanner).
+Double click a channel name on the list to start playing, double click again to stop playing. mplayer is started with the following arguments:

+ mplayer -ao sdl dvb://"channel name"